MrInformatic/rendy-sphere-visualizer/README.md

 ```

 If you have a problem running the appropriate Command on the
-operating system of your choice fear not opening an issue.
+the operating system of your choice fears not opening an issue.
 I do not have all the operating systems at my disposal to test
 all the backends.